HollyMaeRobertson/gene_family_conflicts/README.md

 # CAnDI

-To see the current version of CAnDI, please go to https://github.com/HollyMaeRobertson/CAnDI.
+To see the current version of CAnDI (previously gene_family_conflicts), please go to https://github.com/HollyMaeRobertson/CAnDI.